AngusMcLure/PoolTestR/README.md

 ## Usage

-Start by loading the package:
+Start by loading the package (if this doesn't work this means you were unable to install the pacakge.
+Please let me know if this happens for you):
 ```R
 library(PoolTestR)
 ```